elvisburrniku/Clientlly-Webpage/replit.md

 Preferred communication style: Simple, everyday language.

+**CRITICAL TRANSLATION RULE**: NEVER change the English website content when translating to other languages.
+English content must remain exactly as originally designed with all animations, styling, and text preserved.
+Translations only apply when users select Albanian or Macedonian languages.

 ## Recent Changes (July 27, 2025)

 ✓ COMPLETED yellow background for About BusinessFlow Pro hero section (July 27, 2025)